isido5ik/chef-in/README.md

 ```
 ## Swagger API Documentation

-You can explore our API documentation using Swagger.
-Click [here](http://localhost:8000/swagger/index.html#/) to access it.
+Before exploring our API documentation using Swagger, make sure to first run the application.
+You can access the Swagger documentation by clicking [here](http://localhost:8000/swagger/index.html#/).

 ## Usage
 1. Register a new user account or login with existing credentials.